NicolaRizzitello/brand_dash/README.md

 ## README

-This in my new repository about how to create a dashboard using Quarto in R.

-You can clone this repo and render the project and you will have your dashboard.
+This in my new repository about how to create a dashboard using Quarto in R.\n You can clone this repo and render the project and you will have your dashboard.

 Enjoy!!